bobcorn/ml-labs/README.md

 # ML Labs – Assignments on Machine Learning
-Assignments developed for course "AI and ML (theory and models)" during my 2nd Level Specializing Master's Programme at Polytechnic University of Turin.
+Final projects for course "AI and ML (theory and models)" during my 2nd Level Specializing Master's Programme at Polytechnic University of Turin.